Wildlife rehabilitation: Process

 Eastern Cottontail being released into the wild after rehabilitation.

 When an animal is fully recovered, rehabilitators aim to release it into a suitable habitat close to where it was originally found.
 The release site is carefully chosen to ensure the animal can thrive in its environment.
 Rehabilitation differs from other forms of translocations used to release animals because individuals are released at their capture site as long as it is a safe area for them to return to instead of an unfamiliar environment.
 Releasing rehabilitated individuals back into their original population is unlikely to affects in large numbers, but in small and threatened populations it can mean the difference between extinction and survival of the entire population.

 There is also the consideration of how an animal is released, as that has been found to affect the survivability of the species in the wild.
 There is also the consideration that particular species need more care and attention before they can be released, particularly for juveniles.

 It can be quite hard to determine if the animals being released are surviving, but one effective way to see if they are is to track them via radiotracking or other conservation tracking efforts.
 It has been found that translocations and reintroductions of wild animals are more successful than captive-bred individuals.
 Rehabilitated individuals have a good chance of surviving when returned to the wild after treatment.

+In order to confidently determine that a wildlife is ready for release post-rehabilitation, it must be assessed on its physical fitness, independence and recovery from injury.
+Specifically, rehabilitators focus on the development of its wild behaviors and ability to participate in social grouping.
+The two primary methods used for freeing animals are classified as soft and hard release.
+Soft release involves supplementing the animal with a protective enclosure and recognizable food at the site whereas hard release neglects the transition period and dives directly into releasing the rehabilitated wildlife into the wild.
+The outcome of soft and hard release also varies species-by-species.
+The IUCN defines the success in release by a population that can sustain itself with minimal long-term management, however there are controversies around the necessity of constant human intervention in the survival of certain species.